GoogleCloudPlatform/opentelemetry-operations-python/docs/examples/cloud_trace_exporter/README.rst

     pip install --upgrade pip

-``pip install grcpio`` may take a long time compiling C extensions when there is no wheel available for your platform, GRPC version, and python version.
+``pip install grcpio`` may take a long time compiling C extensions when there is no wheel available for your platform, gRPC version, and Python version.

 ImportError: No module named opentelemetry
 ##########################################